jumacro/Chatify/README.md

 #### Error logging
 Logs stacktrace of error to console along with other details.

+#### To do
+1. Class approach for Socket Server
+2. Audio and Video Support for chat
+3. Chat Media controller